ilayn/harold/docs/tut_convert.rst

 computed.
 Obviously, this does not guarantee the resulting model minimality however at least prevents the dummy pole zero build-up as often encountered in practice.

-.. note:: I am experimenting with a directed graph approach to this problem,
-    but if someone has a better idea to factorize the common elements faster than this, I would be happy to include it.

 .. note:: For both conversion functions, the discretization information is
     preserved on the resulting model.